 Decompensation (congestive heart failure) is more likely when they go off hormonal control via methimazole, and when they travel and are hospitalized.
-It is never a bad idea to engage a cardiologist, who may perform an echocardiogram, before the appointment with us.
-Minimally, the blood pressure should be checked and hypertension controlled.
+It’s never a bad idea to engage a cardiologist, who may perform an echocardiogram, before the appointment with us.
+Minimally, the blood pressure should be checked, and hypertension controlled.
 If the heart rate (HR) is greater than 250 bpm (tachycardia), the primary veterinarian may consider a B-blocker (atenolol or propranolol) for HR control.
-I also suggest initiating anti-anxiety medications, such as alprazolam 0.125 mg (½ of a 0.25 mg tab) or gabapentin 50-100 mg, before travel, during hospitalization, and for the trip home in the car and/or flight.
+I also suggest initiating anti-anxiety medications, such as alprazolam 0.125 mg (½ of a 0.25 mg tab) or gabapentin (50-100 mg), before travel, during hospitalization, and for the trip home in the car and/or flight.

 Cats with higher doses of radiation are required by WA State law to remain in the hospital longer than the average 2-3 days.
 These cats usually stay 3-6 days.

-The reason why thyroid hormones that remain above normal in some cats after one treatment of I-131 is that their thyroid cells may have poor radioiodine-uptake ( RIU ) ability.
+The reason why thyroid hormones remain above normal in some cats after one treatment of I-131 is that their thyroid cells may have poor radioiodine-uptake (RIU) ability.
 These ‘stubborn’ tumors may require a second treatment.
-If we do not need a very high second dose of I-131, we will cover the cat’s retreatment.
-If the second dose is much higher and we think the hospital stay will be much longer, we will not be able to retreat for no charge.
-In order to recapture at least some of our cost for the I-131 from the nuclear pharmacy, we charge approximately $550-750, depending upon the exact dose, for a second high-end-dose treatment.
-These cats would also need to be reevaluated (same exam charge, $95.)
+If we do not need a very high second dose of I-131, we will cover the cat’s re-treatment.
+If the second dose is much higher and we think the hospital stay will be much longer; we will not be able to re-treat for no charge.
+In order to recapture at least some of our cost for the I-131 from the nuclear pharmacy, we charge approximately $1000, depending upon the exact dose, for a second high-end-dose treatment.
+These cats would also need to be reevaluated (same exam charge, $115).

-I will evaluate each set of labs and PE findings from your rechecks in 1 and 3 months post-I-131, and fine-tune the direction.
+Our doctor will evaluate each set of labs and physical exam findings from your rechecks in 1 and 3 months post-I-131, and fine-tune the direction.
 This is a ‘work in progress'.

 Despite the more complex nature of treatment for more significant thyroid disease, a cure with I-131 gives them the best medical chance, by far.
 More often than not, thyrotoxic hearts repair with time, and these cats generally rebuild muscle mass and recover if they don’t have too much else going on.